kangli-bionic/prep-step-2/part2-hashes/introduction.md

 ## Declaration, Access, Assignment

-One declares an hash with curly braces. `{}` is an empty hash, i.e., a hash of length zero.
+One declares a hash with curly braces. `{}` is an empty hash, i.e., a hash of length zero.
 One can store key-value pairs in a hash by separating them with commas and enclosing them in curly braces.
 Each key points to its value via the **hash rocket** (`=>`).
 This hash is equivalent to `["a", "b", "c", "d"]`: